elastic/apm/specs/agents/configuration.md

 Configuration can be provided via a number of sources.
 Values from central configuration MUST have the highest precedence, and default values MUST have the lowest precedence.
-Otherwise, agents SHOULD adopt the following config source precendence.
+Otherwise, agents MAY adopt the following config source precedence.
 Sources higher on this list will override values provided by sources lower on this list:

  - Central configuration